 1 Scope

-The present document describes the mechanisms used for the control and configuration of the Trace, Minimization of Drive Test (MDT) in E-UTRAN/NG-RAN, Radio Link Failure (RLF) and RRC Connection Establishment Failure (RCEF) reporting functionality, and 5GC UE level measurements collection at the management system (at the Element Manager (EM) and or Network Manager (NMs) in UMTS, EPS and NR), Network Elements (NEs) and User Equipment (UEs).
+The present document describes the mechanisms used for the control and configuration of the Trace, Minimization of Drive Test (MDT) in E-UTRAN/NG-RAN, Radio Link Failure (RLF), RRC reporting and RRC Connection Establishment Failure (RCEF) reporting functionality, and 5GC UE level measurements collection at the management system (at the Element Manager (EM) and or Network Manager (NMs) in UMTS, EPS and NR), Network Elements (NEs) and User Equipment (UEs).
 For Trace functionality, it covers the triggering events for starting/stopping of subscriber/UE activity traced over 3GPP standardized signalling interfaces, the types of trace mechanisms, configuration of a trace, level of detail available in the trace data, the generation of Trace results in the NEs and UE and the transfer of these results to management system.
 For MDT, it also covers logged MDT and immediate MDT mechanisms in both management based and signalling based scenarios.
 GSM is excluded from the RAT systems which the present document can be applied to.
 For 5GC UE level measurements collection, it also covers management based and signalling based scenarios.

-The mechanisms for Trace, MDT, RLF and RCEF reporting, and 5GC UE level measurements activation/deactivation are detailed in clause 4; clause 5 details the various Trace, MDT, RLF and RCEF reporting, and 5GC UE level measurements control and configuration parameters and the triggering events that can be set in a network.
-Trace, MDT, RLF and RCEF reporting concepts and requirements are covered in 3GPP TS 32.421 [2] while Trace and MDT data definition and management is covered in 3GPP TS 32.423 [3].
+The mechanisms for Trace, MDT, RLF, RCEF and RRC reporting, and 5GC UE level measurements activation/deactivation are detailed in clause 4; clause 5 details the various Trace, MDT, RLF, RCEF and RRC reporting, and 5GC UE level measurements control and configuration parameters and the triggering events that can be set in a network.
+Trace, MDT, RLF, RCEF and RRC reporting concepts and requirements are covered in 3GPP TS 32.421 [2] while Trace and MDT data definition and management is covered in 3GPP TS 32.423 [3].
 The 5GC UE level measurements definitions and use cases are covered in 3GPP TS 28.558 [62].

 The conditions for supporting Network Sharing are stated in 3GPP TS 32.421 [2].